earthly/earthly/docs/guides/cache.md

 ## Specifying cache size

-Some builds may require more cache size beyond the default 10GB allocated.
+Some builds may require more cache beyond the default 10GB allocated.
 In order to modify the size of the cache, you can run the command:

 ```bash
 earth --buildkit-cache-size-mb <cache-size-mb> prune --reset